IgniteUI/help-topics/topics/02_Controls/igEditors/Config/02_Configuring Knockout Support (Editors).md

 ## <a id="_Configuring_Value_Binding_for_Editor_Controls"></a>Code Example: Configuring Value Binding for Editor Controls

 This example shows how to bind the value option of %%ProductName%% editor controls to a View-Model managed by Knockout.
-It is shown in the context of `igTextEditor`, `igNumericEditor`, `igCurrencyEditor`™ and `igDateEditor` controls.
+It is shown in the context of `igTextEditor`, `igNumericEditor`, `igCurrencyEditor` and `igDateEditor` controls.
 Using the declarative syntax of Knockout, the controls are instantiated from data-bind attribute of input elements and bound to View-Model observable properties.

 #### Code